 Status „Transferred to Project"

-With the action Transfer to project, ZEP automatically creates a new project from the proposal.
+With the action Transfer to project, ZEP automatically creates a new project from the offer.
 The offer items are taken over as effort:

 Item labels become task names in the new project